copygirl/gaemdesign/main.md

 Some of the crafting systems may behave like little puzzles, requiring you to experiment with and learn a set of steps, possibly refining it as you gain experience as well as access to new tools and automation.

+Certain recipes might also be dynamic in some ways in that they allow different resulting sizes of some objects.
+While being identical in basic functionality, they may have different stats such as weight, durability and effectiveness at specific tasks.

 ### Knapping